Welcome To The Cancer Environment

-Continuous exposure to stress exceeding or interfering with the provision of sufficient amounts of metabolic energy – required by a particular organism in order to cope with such stressors – can be one general way of talking about the factors which can change the tissue, damage the cells (as well as DNA) and encourage cancer potential.
+Continuous exposure to stress interfering with the provision of sufficient metabolic energy – or exceeding the amount required to cope with such stress – can be one general way of understanding how the conditions which can change the tissue, damage the cells (as well as DNA) and encourage cancer potential, come about.

 The substances of stress – including cortisol, serotonin, endotoxin, nitric oxide, estrogen, lactate and various other inflammatory and fibrotic things – which often increase side by side with aging, directly and indirectly impact upon the ability of tissue environments to be able to function in a manner which protects against or even reverses cancer behaviour of the cell.

 “…damage accumulates with age, as does an increasingly permissive local environment for tumor growth…The order that controls heterogeneity is weakened with age and contributes to the origin and progression of disordered growth.”

 Increased circulation of bacterial endotoxin LPS (lipopolysaccharide) is one thing that is known to promote the inflammatory conditions which can induce cancer development and metastasis.